Battlepillars/Wro/README.md

  ## **Navigation strategy open challenge**

 For the Open Challenge, we **navigate using simple fixed waypoints**.
 They are chosen so that they work independently of the inner wall configuration.

+For a short walkthrough, see our **Open Challenge video**: https://www.youtube.com/watch?v=m8tsO8CkDkw

 ### <ins>**Complete code for waypoint generation**</ins>